SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_fluff.md

 ## What is expected of you?

 When you are managing a project, you are either a powerful leader, moving heaven and earth to deliver the project, or you are a powerless scapegoat at the whims of a cruel and chaotic environment.
+These is a spectrum of places between these two poles, but most of your clients, stakeholders and bosses will secretly lean strongly towards one side of that perceptual scale.
+It may not be fair, but that's how you will be perceived.
+One way or the other.

 This is true whether you are managing your own projects or managing client/employer projects.
 If you aren't leading proactively with great initiative, then when the project doesn't come to fruition, you will have many feeble complaints about the project when it's over.

+This will even be true in your own mind.
+If you are working on a solo project, either you will be feeling confident and capable, with everything proceeding according to plan, or you will feel like the project has a chaotic will of its own.
+You may feel like time is slipping away.
+You may watch your project money vanish more rapidly than expected with less to show.

 I know because I have experienced both of these outcomes many times in my project management journey.
 I am the most disappointed when one of my projects isn't completed as successfully as I wanted.

+However, this isn't something that left to chance or the universe.
+You can be that powerful project leader when you know how to mentally handle the natural variance of projects and adapt effectively.
+The project may be a bucking-bronco, trying wildly to throw its rider into chaos.
+You want to be the experienced cowboy, riding the bronco and bending it to your will effectively, letting its strength take you where you want to go.
+The experience you need to do that effectively is covered in this book.

 At every moment in a project, you are expected to be able to have an answer ready for the following questions: